alf5813/obfusguard/README.md

 Your EDR flagged a file.
 Now what?

-Before you can escalate, detonate, or dismiss — you need to know what you're looking at.
+Before you can escalate, detonate, or dismiss, you need to know what you're looking at.
 Most static analysis tools return a score or a signature match.
 ObfusGuard returns a **verdict with reasoning**: what signals fired, why they matter, and what the file structure tells you about its intent.

-That's the triage gap ObfusGuard fills — the moment between detection and decision.
+That's the triage gap ObfusGuard fills.
+The moment between detection and decision.

 ---